 Based on consumer surveys and data, some shoppers plan to start at the same time this year as last year, which could mean that retailers will have no break between the current COVID-19 ecommerce climate and the already overwhelming holiday peak season rush.
 But others plan to start their holiday shopping earlier, and some big retailers plan to lure the rest with sales.
 Target will kick off holiday sales in October (Target via The Washington Post), while Amazon is considering moving its postponed Prime Day to October (CNBC via The Washington Post).
 The preference seems to be pretty evenly split amongst shoppers, but advertisers should plan to start holiday campaigns early.

 Based on the current state of affairs, much of daily life will still be “at-home” even if to varying degrees.
 Many schools, jobs, workouts, and social activities will still be from home during the holiday season.
-Cater holiday advertising, creative messaging, and product suggestions to this new lifestyle.
-Think: easy at-home entertainment toys for kids, or stylish products for Zoom holiday parties.
+Cater holiday advertising, creative messaging, and product suggestions for this new lifestyle.
+Think easy at-home entertainment toys for kids, or stylish products for Zoom holiday parties.

 - Zoom reported in April that it has 300 million daily meeting participants (Zoom via The Washington Post).